adamaviv/si485h-f18/policy.md

    despite the lack of strict deadlines.

 -  You can receive **lab bonuses** for presenting a lab during presentation time.
-A lab can only be presented once for a bonus!
-Each student may only present at most 3 times during the semester --- choose your labs wisely!
+Each lab can only be presented once for a bonus!
+Each student may only present at most 2 times during the semester --- choose your labs wisely!

 -  To present a lab you must have first submitted and received a correct determination from the instructor.
-The bonus for presenting a lab is 75% of the lab point value.
+The bonus for presenting a lab is 75% of the current lab point value (rounded up).
 This will be added to your c value in the above formula.
 Yes, it is possible to have greater than 100% for your lab grade.

 ### Homework

 -   Homeworks are roughly assigned for each unit and should be turned in at the